NaumanHSA/Linked_Data/README.md

 # Linked_Data
+Upload .nt to Virtuoso OpenLink
-Accessing Virtuoso Server using JENA API
+Retrieve Data from Virtuoso using JENA API
+Used Eclips GUI